Luis Bachan: Personal life

 Coelho has provided significant support and involvement in his brother's work within the Konkani theatre scene.
 He resided in the Muxer, Bandora neighborhood of Goa as of 2012.
-Coelho later relocated to London, UK, where he is currently based.
+Coelho later relocated to Swindon, UK, where he is currently based.
 He frequently traveled to his home state Goa to work on Konkani films like Fotting No.1 (2022) directed by Joywin Fernandes and tiatr productions such as Past is Past (2023) by Comedian Agostinho.